Input

 accounts_var attribute (optional)

-This attribute could be used inside an input tag of the type accounts_collection only, and it is useful to assign the accounts selected in the input to the variable name that is defined.
+This attribute can only be used inside an input tag of the type accounts_collection, and it is useful to assign the accounts selected in that input to the variable name that is defined.

 {% input custom.drop.acc as:account_collection range:1 accounts_var:accounts_selected %}

-Using the previous syntax is equivalent to having this:
+Using the previous syntax is equivalent to doing this:

 {% input custom.drop.acc as:account_collection range:1 %}